Tearran/configng-v2/docs/trace.md

 # trace
-Lightweight timing and trace message for Armbian Config V3 modules.
+Lightweight timing and trace message utility for Configng V2 modules.

 ## About
-Provides timing, traceging, and progress utilities for Bash modules.
-Supports trace timing, and elapsed time reporting for module development and diagnostics.
+Provides timing, tracing, and progress utilities for Bash modules.
+Supports trace timing and elapsed time reporting for module development and diagnostics.

 ## Usage
 ~~~bash